Origin and OriginPro

 - Highlight column in worksheet when highlighting data plot in graph

 Browser Graph for Multichannel Data Exploration

 This version introduces a set of Browser Graph templates that allow for quick and easy exploration of multi-column data:

 - Allow quick selection of columns to plot, such as by picking every Nth column

-- Choice of line and histogram plots
+- Choice of line, histogram or stacked graphs

 - Interactively turn selected plots on/off to explore

 - Sort plots using any metadata value

 - Flip through plots in browser graph

 - Options to add data from current sheet or other sheets or books